Preparing Zetlab Digital Sensors

 7. Check operation of channels in ZETServer Time program which is located in the Service menu of ZETLAB panel (Figure 5).

-Even change of time counters for each digital sensor channel in ZETServer Time (Figure 6) indicates correct operation of the channel.
+Even change of time counters values for each digital sensor channel in ZETServer Time (Figure 6) indicates correct channel operation.